 Scholarships and Graduate Assistant Positions

-The Counseling program now offers several scholarships each year based on applicants' merit and diversity.
+The Counseling program offers a limited number of scholarships to exemplary applicants based on merit and commitment to multiculturalism.
+These awards range from $1,000 to $5,000.
 Students can also apply for paid graduate assistant positions within the Counseling program and in other offices across the university.

 Counseling Program Concentrations

 These concentrations are designed for students seeking national certification and/or state licensure as master’s-level mental health practitioners.
 They enable a graduate to apply for licensure in Pennsylvania (or other states with equivalent requirements) once that individual has passed the National Counselor’s Exam (NCE) and has accumulated 3,000 hours of supervised work experience.